OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Expansions/Using-the-Relay-Expansion.md

 #### Using the I2C Address Directly

-If you don't like dealing with the switch positions and would rather use the I2C device address directly, this option is for you:
+If you don't like dealing with the switch positions, you can use the I2C device address directly.
+Here's how to do it:

 ``` shell
 relay-exp -a <ADDRESS> <CHANNEL> <STATE>
 ```

+The flags are explained below:

+* `-a` - tells the program to use the Expansion's I2C address.
-Where `<ADDRESS>` is the I2C device address.
+* `<ADDRESS>` - the I2C device address.
 It can be entered with or without the leading `0x`, so `0x27` or `27` will both work.

 **Some Examples:**